-The official currency is Zloty (PLN), divided into 100 groszy.
-Poland is essentially a cash country, and it is sometimes difficult to use credit cards in the cities, and almost impossible in rural areas.
-Credit cards are, however, accepted in places frequented by tourists.
-ATMs are available in major towns and cities.
-Money (preferably US Dollars or Euros) can be exchanged in the cities and larger towns at banks, hotels or bureaux called 'kantors', which offer the best rates.
-Banks are open Monday to Friday from 9am to 3pm and some are open on Saturday till 1pm.
+The official currency is the Polish zloty (PLN), divided into 100 groszy.
+Poland still uses cash more frequently than visitors might expect, while ATMs (bankomats) and credit card facilities are available in major towns and cities.
+Money can be exchanged in the cities and larger towns at banks, hotels or bureaux de change called kantors, which offer the best rates.
+Banks are open Monday to Friday from 10am to 6pm, and some are open on Saturday until 1pm.

 Currency Exchange Rates